tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 To signal acceptance, the backend server overwrites 8 bytes of its ServerHello.random with a value derived from the ClientHelloInner.random.
 (See
-{{backend-server-behavior}} for details.)
+{{backend-server}} for details.)
 This behavior increases the likelihood of the ServerHello.random colliding with the ServerHello.random of a previous session, potentially reducing the overall security of the protocol.
 However, the remaining 24 bytes provide enough entropy to ensure this is not a practical avenue of attack.